withastro/docs/TRANSLATING.md

 ### Frontmatter

-Our pages are generated from Markdown files which have frontmatter properties.
+Our pages are generated from MDX files which have frontmatter properties.
 These are variables that hold information about the page (values) that we later use to specify the page's title, description, and other special data.

 Here's an example file showing the **properties** of `layout`, `title`, `description`, and `i18nReady` along with their corresponding values for this page.